inrupt/solid-client-authn-js/README.md

 ```

 #### handleInboundRedirect(url) => void
 Part of the login flow is a redirect.
-If Solid-Auth-Fetcher is deployed in the web-browser, this redirect is handled automatically, but on the server, it must be handled manually.
+If solid-client-authn is deployed in the web-browser, this redirect is handled automatically, but on the server, it must be handled manually.
 Use the `handleInboundRedirect` at the redirect route for your app.

 ```typescript
 app.get("/redirect", async (req, res) => {